violazhong/violazhong.github.io/index.md

 I started to work extensively with [NYC Open Data](https://opendata.cityofnewyork.us/) for housing-related projects since graduate school in 2016.
 Here are some briefs and explanations.

 #### * New York City's Property Tax Inequality Between the Rich and the Poor
-This project's idea was inspired by [this article](https://www.citylab.com/equity/2015/05/why-billionaires-dont-pay-property-taxes-in-new-york/389886/) saying that some luxury residential buildings are paying extremely low effective property tax rate.
-Since the property tax rate is strictly based on the according property class ([only four of them in NYC](https://www1.nyc.gov/site/finance/taxes/property-tax-rates.page)), I wondered whether it would be the fuss in the property value assessment model that DOF(Department of Finance).
+This project was inspired by [this article](https://www.citylab.com/equity/2015/05/why-billionaires-dont-pay-property-taxes-in-new-york/389886/) saying that some luxury residential buildings are paying extremely low effective property tax rate.
+Since the property tax rate is strictly based on the according property class ([only four of them in NYC](https://www1.nyc.gov/site/finance/taxes/property-tax-rates.page)), it could be the fuss in the property value assessment model (PVAM) used by DOF(Department of Finance).

+Due to the richness of geo-diffenrences, it is hard to evaluate PVAM directly.
+But given that location plays dominantly in PVAM and the intentional deviation between the assessed value and the market price, I used Moran's I to evaluate PVAM's spatial consistency in different neighborhood.
+The global Moran's I for Manhattan is 0.58, which means a mild positive auto-correlation.
+If you are interested in my analysis, please check out the github repository [here](https://github.com/violazhong/NYC_Property_Tax).

 #### * Piercing the New York City Landlord Corporate Veil